St. John's West (provincial electoral district)

-St. John’s West is a provincial electoral district for the House of Assembly of Newfoundland and Labrador, Canada.
+St. John's West is a provincial electoral district for the House of Assembly of Newfoundland and Labrador, Canada.
 As of 2011, there are 7,741 eligible voters living within the district.

 The district is largely residential and middle class and includes the Cowan Heights area.
 Prior to 1956, the district was larger and elected two MHAs.

-The district is represented by Cabinet Minister Siobhan Coady.
+The district is represented by Keith White.
+It was previously held by Cabinet Minister Siobhan Coady.

-From 1949 to 1975, it elected two MLAs through Block voting.
-Since 1975 it has elected a single MLA through First past the post.
+From 1949 to 1975, it elected two MHAs through Block voting.
+Since 1975 it has elected a single MHA through First past the post.

 Members of the House of Assembly

-The district has elected the following Members of the House of Assembly:
+The following members of the House of Assembly have been elected in St. John's West: